 Content, Learning Outcome and Preconditions

 The module gives an introduction into fusion research.
-Starting from general information on the energy problem and the role of renewable energies, storage and baseload power in a future energy mix.
+The lecture starts with general information on the energy problem and the role of renewable energies, storage and baseload power in a future energy mix.
 Afterwards basic processes and key parameters of nuclear fusion will be discussed.
-Different concepts of magnetic confinement of fusion plasmas will be introduced, such as magnetic mirrors, tokamaks, and stellarators.
+Different concepts of magnetic confinement of fusion plasmas will be introduced, such as magnetic mirrors, pinches, tokamaks, and stellarators.
 Their properties will be studied with respect to stability, confinement quality and transport.
-The most important heating methods and diagnostics of fusion plasmas will be introduced and existing devices and the main experimental results achieved will be presented.
+The most important heating methods and diagnostics of fusion plasmas will be introduced and existing devices and recent scientific results will be presented.
 As part of the lecture a visit to the tokamak ASDEX Upgrade at the Max-Planck-Institute for Plasma Physics is foreseen.

 - explain the basic fusions processes and the required parameters to obtained a self-sustained burning fusion plasma